nchance102/Emotion-adaptive-conversational-agent-Python-local-LLM-/Chatbot/README.md

-## Leo – Emotion-adaptive conversational agent
+Leonardo(Leo) — Emotion-Adaptive Conversational Agent

-Leo is a Python-based conversational agent that models user emotion across a rolling conversation window and selects complementary emotional responses rather than mirroring.
+Leo is a Python-based conversational agent that tracks a user’s emotional state across multiple turns and selects a complementary emotional response strategy rather than simply mirroring sentiment.

-Key features:
+This project focuses on agent cognition and decision architecture, not UI.

+What Leo demonstrates
-- Rolling emotional trend modeling over recent turns
-- Complementary emotional stance selection for the agent
+Rolling emotional trend modeling over recent conversation turns Separate modeling of user emotion and agent emotional stance Complementary emotional response selection
-- Action selection using a scored policy layer
-- Instruction-driven LLM prompting
+Scored action-selection policy layer Instruction-driven LLM prompting
-- Persistent memory and conversation state
+Persistent memory and conversation state
-- Local LLM backend (Ollama)
+Local LLM backend (Ollama)

-This project focuses on agent cognition and decision architecture rather than UI.

-## How to run

-1. Start your local LLM backend (Ollama).
-2. Install dependencies.
-3. Run:
+Why this project exists
+Most chatbots respond only to the current message.
+Leo maintains emotional context across a conversation and adapts how it responds as the user’s emotional trajectory changes.

+Quick demo

+Requirements
+Python 3.10+
+Ollama running locally

+Run
 python main.py
+Then chat directly with Leo in the terminal.

+Try:
+“I’ve been really stressed with school lately.”
+“It just feels like everything is piling up.”

+Observe how Leo’s emotional stance and response strategy evolve across turns.

+Backend
+Python
+Ollama (local LLM)
+Modular agent architecture (memory, emotions, decision policy, actions)